thearchitector/dotfiles-arch/README.md

 ### Setting the filesystems

 Now that the logical volumes have been made, we need to "install" the appropriate filesystem onto each of them.
-I opt for ext4 (<https://en.wikipedia.org/wiki/Ext4>), as it is allegedly faster and can support larger file sizes, but ext3 (<https://en.wikipedia.org/wiki/Ext3>) works just as well (and perhaps even more stably).
+I opt for ext4 (<https://en.wikipedia.org/wiki/Ext4>), as it is newer, allegedly faster, and can support larger file sizes; realistically, however, ext3 (<https://en.wikipedia.org/wiki/Ext3>) works just as well (and perhaps even more stably).

 ```sh
   $ mkfs.ext4 /dev/vpool/root